varunoberoi/deepstream.io-website-old/pages/blog/realtime-framework-overview/index.md

 #### [Meteor](https://www.meteor.com/)
 Meteor is a full stack framework for realtime apps, featuring data-sync, pub/sub, RPCs, realtime search and a host of other features.
 It offers a highly structured and opinionated way to set up and connect servers and databases, build clients and test and deploy applications.
-It comes with its own, self contained ecosystem, including a proprietary (potentially soon to be deprecated?) [package manager](https://atmospherejs.com/) and originally its own client side templating library.
+It comes with its own, self-contained ecosystem, including a proprietary (potentially soon to be deprecated?) [package manager](https://atmospherejs.com/) and originally its own client side templating library.

 It’s probably fair to say that Meteor is one of the most polarizing entries in the web technology space.
-Meteor fans praise it for its ease of use, the development time it saves by offering a well orchestrated stack of components and its high levels of resilience, including an in-browser data-store and robust syncing routines.
+Meteor fans praise it for its ease of use, the development time it saves by offering a well-orchestrated stack of components and its high levels of resilience, including an in-browser data-store and robust syncing routines.

-It’s critics frequently mention Meteor’s inflexibility, its inability to swap critical components (e.g. to use it with a database other than MongoDB), slow speed and lack of transparency of what happens behind the scenes.
+Its critics frequently mention Meteor’s inflexibility, its inability to swap critical components (e.g. to use it with a database other than MongoDB), slow speed and lack of transparency of what happens behind the scenes.
 With over 30M in Venture Funding and extensive Facebook campaigns, Meteor is also one of the few commercial offerings in this space.

-At the bottom line, Meteor comes down to the usual tradeoff presented by fullstack frameworks: If your usecase is a good fit for Meteor, it will save you an awful lot of development time and headaches.
+At the bottom line, Meteor comes down to the usual trade-off presented by full stack frameworks: If your use case is a good fit for Meteor, it will save you an awful lot of development time and headaches.
 If you seek flexibility, you're most likely better of with a combination of smaller, more specialised components

 #### [Kuzzle.io](http://kuzzle.io/)
-A new entry to this list and still in beta, Kuzzle is an intresting new contender for the Meteor crown.
-Its a NodeJS server that connects to ElasticSearch and Redis and offers data-sync, pub-sub and realtime querying via a number of protocols such as WebSocket, REST, AMQP, MQTT and STOMP.
+A new entry to this list and still in beta, Kuzzle is an interesting new contender for the Meteor crown.
+It's a NodeJS server that connects to ElasticSearch and Redis and offers data-sync, pub-sub and realtime querying via a number of protocols such as WebSocket, REST, AMQP, MQTT and STOMP.

 #### [Autobahn](http://autobahn.ws/)
 Autobahn offers Pub/Sub and RPC.
 It's a server implementing the WAMP (Web Application Messaging Protocol) spec and offers a selection of clients for JS, Python, Android and C++.